cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 Get the xml menu file locally and translate it into c++ code
 ```
-Translating the menu XML file into C++ code
 wget https://raw.githubusercontent.com/cms-l1-dpg/L1MenuRun3/master/development/L1Menu_Collisions2022_v0_1_1/L1Menu_Collisions2022_v0_1_1.xml  # alternatively: place your custom menu XML here
 bash configure.sh configure.sh L1Menu_Collisions2022_v0_1_1.xml  # alternatively: provide your custom menu XML
 ```
 Note: This brings and translates the baseline Run3 menu, without the newly developed seeds implmented.
-Later on we will need to produce get the modified menu and we will need to translate it to c++ code
+For the purpose of this exercise we will get the modified menu and translate it to C++ code

 Compile
 ```